arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 After purchasing control in his father's company he left Houston for good, moved to Los Angeles where he decided to become a film producer and a celebrity.
 He lost $8 million trading stocks from his bed, before the Depression.
 His most well known movie, "Hell's Angels" took three years, and lost $1.5 million on a budget of $4.2 million.
 And then he lost another $4 million on Chrysler stock.
 Afterwards he created Hughes Aircraft Company, which also was a failure, despite his amazing achievements as an inventor.
 The plane he designed and called _Hercules_, one of the biggest planes ever made took over five years to develop, cost $20 million and flew only once, less than a mile far.
 Doubling down on movie business, Hughes purchased the RKO studio and created losses of over $22 million.

-There's way way more, but important thing to note is that what made him restrain himself was the fear of public exposure.
+There's way way more, but one important thing to note is that _the only single thing which made him restrain himself_ was the *fear of public exposure*.

 > “That we have made a hero out of Howard Hughes,” a young Joan Didion wrote, “tells us something interesting about ourselves.”
 She’s absolutely right.
 For Howard Hughes, despite his reputation, was quite possibly one of the worst businessmen of the twentieth century.

-Ego drove Hughes into a deep and devastating darkness.
-It was his demise as much as the injuries he sustained.
-Because of wealth he inherited, he never had to stop and check himself.
+Ego drove Howard Hughes into a deep and devastating darkness.
+It was his spiritual demise, debilitating as much as the injuries he had sustained.
+Because of the wealth he inherited, he had never had to _stop and check himself_.

 > Success is intoxicating, yet to sustain it requires sobriety.
 We can’t keep learning if we think we already know everything.
 We cannot buy into myths we make ourselves, or the noise and chatter of the outside world.

 ### Always stay a student

-Today, Genghis Khan is remembered as a ruthless leader of blodthirsty Mongols, pillaging and destroying everything in their path and leaving nothing for history to benefit it.
+Today, Genghis Khan is remembered as a ruthless leader of bloodthirsty Mongolian invaders, pillaging and destroying everything in their path and leaving nothing behind.
 The truth is starkly different.
-Genghis Khan was the greatest conqueror because he never stopped learning.
+Genghis Khan was the greatest conqueror because he _had never stopped learning_.

 > Under Genghis Khan’s direction, the Mongols were as ruthless about stealing and absorbing the best of each culture they encountered as they were about conquest itself.

-He first learned to organized his troops in squads of ten from Turkic people, later, with the help of Chinese engineers, he taught his soldiers how to build siege machines which could knock down city walls.
+First he learned to organized his troops in squads of ten - from Turkic people, later, with the help of Chinese engineers, he taught his soldiers how to build siege machines which could knock down city walls.

 > By working with the scholars and royal family of the lands he conquered, Khan was able to hold on to and manage these territories in ways that most empires could not.
 Afterward, in every country or city he held, Khan would call for the smartest astrologers, scribes, doctors, thinkers, and advisers— anyone who could aid his troops and their efforts.
 His troops traveled with interrogators and translators for precisely this purpose.